2018–19 Essex Senior Football League

-The 2018–19 Essex Senior Football League season was the 48th in the history of Essex Senior Football League, a football competition in England.
+The 2018–19 season was the 48th in the history of Essex Senior Football League, a football competition in England.

 The provisional club allocations for steps 5 and 6 were announced by the FA on 25 May 2018.
 The constitution was ratified by the league at its AGM.

-League table

 The league featured 16 clubs which competed in the division last season, along with four new clubs.